9dots/devBots/14_building_your_robot.md

 3. Some important aspects you should consider are attachment placement and building simple attachments.
   + attachment placement - is the ultrasonic sensor facing the right direction?
   + simple attachments - clip attachments on and off in less than 3 minutes.
+  + button pusher - does your robot effectively push the

  ####Engage
  Have students work in pairs to build their maze robots.